antoniomaria/gazpachoquest/README.md

 [![Build Status](https://travis-ci.org/antoniomaria/gazpachoquest.svg?branch=master)](https://travis-ci.org/antoniomaria/gazpachoquest)

-# GazpachoQuest a Questionnaire Tool
+# GazpachoQuest a Survey-Questionnaire-Assessment Rest Engine

-GazpachoQuest is general purpose tool for collecting answers through dynamic web form.
+GazpachoQuest is Java Rest-Based survey engine.
 The main advantage over other alternatives is its loose coupled architecture based on
 [Microservices Architecture](http://www.infoq.com/articles/microservices-intro) which ensures concern-separation.
-At this moment all the effort has been spent on provide a powerful, REST Gateway which exposes all features, ready to be consumed by others applications as a front-end.
+This engine is intented to be consumed by rest clients in order to build different front-end according to your needs.
+It provides all features than others survey engines have, among other technological features such as Role-Permission based access, HMac security layer (HMAC based), support for main databases (JPA based persistence layer) and swagger rest documentation api.

+There is available a Vaadin web application as proof of concept of the engine.

+A Karaf OSGI based port is coming up.
+Stay tune.

 ## Highligh features

-* Multi-lingual questionnaires
+* Multi-lingual questionnaires.
 * Conditions for questions depending on earlier answers (Skip Logic / Branching)
-* Question and page randomization
+* Question and page randomization.
-* Auto-numbering for questions
+* Auto-numbering for questions.
 * Reordering questions / page logic.
 * Question Types
   * Multiple Choice List (Check Boxes) + Other.
 Vertically or Horizontally arranged.